France to hold event focused on Indo-Pacific under its EU presidency | Law-Order

 - Country:

-France on Thursday announced that under its presidency of the Council of the European Union, it will host a ministerial meeting focused on the Indo-Pacific -- Paris Forum -- on February 22.
+France on Thursday announced that under its presidency of the European Union, it will host a ministerial meeting focused on the Indo-Pacific on February 22, and invited India to participate.

 French Foreign Minister Jean-Yves Le Drian announced this during an online discussion and extended an invite to External Affairs Minister S Jaishankar, who also took part in the event titled ''The French Presidency: EU-India Partnership in the Indo Pacific''.